Twenty One Pilots "paint the town" on upbeat new song 'Saturday'

 The Ohio duo – comprised of Tyler Joseph and Josh Dun – will release their sixth album ‘Scaled And Icy’ this Friday (May 21), having previewed the project with the singles ‘Shy Away’ and ‘Choker’.

-Taking to Twitter today (May 18), the band hinted that a new song was on the horizon by a cryptic, 30-second video teaser before unveiling ‘Saturday’ alongside an accompanying official lyric video.
+Taking to Twitter today (May 18), the band hinted that a new song was on the horizon with a cryptic, 30-second video teaser before unveiling ‘Saturday’ alongside an accompanying official lyric video.

 “Slow down on Monday/ Not a sound on Wednesday/ Might get loud on Friday/ But on Saturday, Saturday, Saturday/ We paint the town“, frontman Joseph sings on the upbeat party-ready track.